Best Gun Safes [Hands-On Tested]

 At 84 inches tall, 36 inches wide, and 15.5 inches deep, this unit has dimensions more similar to a bookcase.

-Made from heavy gauge steel, the Model 84 features multiple anchor points for bolting to your room.
-Plus, the bi-fold doors can swing out or fold up to save space, best fitting the environment.
+Made from heavy-gauge steel, the Model 84 features multiple anchor points for bolting to your room.
+Plus, the bi-fold doors can swing out or fold up to save space, letting you pick what best fits the environment.

 The entire back wall of the locker is covered with the same Cradle Grid louvers used in the Agile 52.
 In this configuration, the user can stack 12 rifles above and 12 rifles below a middle shelf.

 Long guns are held in place with angled feet at the base and cradle arms.
-A bungee strap on these arms ensures a snug fit so guns don’t shift.
+A bungee strap on these arms ensures a snug fit, preventing guns from shifting.

 Under the shelf, space exists for rows of bins that also come with the Model 84.
 These bins come with a divider and are great for storing up to 24 pistols, magazines, or other accessories.